raykrishardi/FibbageSwift/README.md

 Swift implementation of Fibbage 3 game by Jackbox Games

 Note:
-1. Still have bug when the application terminated FireStore
+1. Need to perform these when application is terminated or game has finished
+    * FireStore
-    1.1 Need to remove the active session document from "sessions" collection 1.2 Need to remove each player from "players" collection 1.3 Need to remove each player bluff from each question in "questions" collection
+        * Need to remove the active session document from "sessions" collection
+        * Need to remove each player from "players" collection
+        * Need to remove each player bluff from each question in "questions" collection